 To find out more about my work, browse my Writing and Blog and get in touch if you have any questions or would like to discuss working together.

 August 2020 - Present

-Reported on topics related to people of the African diaspora.
+Reported on topics related to people of the African diaspora and overlooked communities.